octopus-network/octopus-appchain-anchor/README.md

 * The `sender` must be the `owner`.
 * The `appchain state` must be `staging`.
-* The metadata of appchain native token has already set by [Set metadata of appchain native token](#set-metadata-of-appchain-native-token).
+* The metadata of `appchain native token` has already been set by [Set metadata of appchain native token](#set-metadata-of-appchain-native-token).
-* The code of appchain native token contract has already staged by [Stage code of appchain natvie token contract](#stage-code-of-appchain-native-token-contract).
+* The code of contract of `appchain native token` has already been staged by [Stage code of appchain natvie token contract](#stage-code-of-appchain-native-token-contract).

 The `appchain state` is set to `booting`.

 Store currently registered validators and delegators as the first `appchain fact` with type `update validator set` in this contract.

-Deploy and initialize the contract of appchain native token:
+Deploy and initialize the contract of `appchain native token`:

+* Create subaccount `token.<account id of this contract>`.
+* Transfer a certain amount of NEAR token to account `token.<account id of this contract>` for storage deposit.
-* Deploy the code of appchain native token contract to account `token.<account id of this contract>`.
+* Deploy the code of contract of `appchain native token` to account `token.<account id of this contract>`.
 * Create a new full access key of the deployed contract for this contract.
-* Call function `new` of the deployed contract with the metadata of appchain native token stored in this contract.
+* Call function `new` of the deployed contract with the metadata of `appchain native token` stored in this contract.

+Sync `appchain state` to `appchain registry`.

 ### Callback function 'ft_on_transfer'